East West Rail (EWR) is a project to build a new rail link between Oxford and Cambridge, via Bicester, Milton Keynes and Bedford.

 As part of its proposals for the Oxford-Cambridge Arc, the UK Government has identified EWR as essential for improving east-west transport links to unlock the region’s economic growth potential and support accelerated housebuilding, including four new settlements being proposed along its route.

-Despite commitments to decarbonise the UK transport sector, which contributes more than any other to domestic carbon dioxide (CO2) emissions (34 per cent in 2019), Secretary of State for Transport Grant Shapps MP has confirmed that EWR will not be an electrified line from first operation, but will instead run more polluting and GHG emitting diesel-electric trains.
+Despite commitments to decarbonise the UK transport sector, which contributes more than any other to domestic greenhouse gas emissions (27 per cent in 2019), Secretary of State for Transport Grant Shapps MP has confirmed that EWR will not be an electrified line from first operation, leaving open the possibility that it will run more polluting and GHG emitting diesel-electric trains.

 In an interview with the BBC Mr Shapps suggested EWR “might potentially bypass overhead wire technology altogether" and ultimately run hydrogen or battery-powered trains: